InMotion Hosting full review

 The website builder tool is included free and you get a free domain name too.
 If you have an existing site, you can migrate that to InMotion easily, and again freely.

-Prices start from $3.99 per month (approximately £3.21) for the Launch plan and that comes with unlimited storage, bandwidth, email and allows you to have two websites among other features.
+Deals vary throughout the year, but at the time of review, prices started from $3.99 per month (approximately £3.21) for the Launch plan and that comes with unlimited storage, bandwidth, email and allows you to have two websites among other features.
 This includes a discount for signing up for two years, but there’s a 90-day money-back guarantee if you’re unhappy with what you’ve bought.

 For twice the server performance, you’ll need the Power package, which costs $5.99 per month (around £4.82) and also adds ecommerce support.
 If you’re after twice the performance again and “pro-level” support, then the Pro package costs $13.99 per month (about £11.25).
 Again, these are all prices for two-year plans, billed up front.